belgattitude/soluble-japha/doc/bridge_connection.md

 *For clarity replace the "..." by "Soluble\Japha\Bridge\Exception\ ".*

+The `Soluble\Japha\Bridge\Driver\Pjb62\Exception\BrokenConnectionException` can be thrown in case of failure during communication.
+See your logs for detail.

 ### Bootstrap

 The `Bridge\Adapter` should be initialized once.

-Using a service manager is the best.
+Using a `container-interop` compatible container like [zend-servicemanager](https://github.com/zendframework/zend-servicemanager) is encouraged.